himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 127.0.0.1                  : ok=3    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-One great feature of variables... is they can be swapped out when calling the
+One great feature of variables is that they can be swapped out when calling the
 playbook.
 The `-e` flag allows you to provide an alternative value for a
 variable.
 For example, lets say we want to install `nano` instead of `htop`: